yujinlim/bittrade-kraken-rest/README.md

 TLDR; Don't pass your API secret but sign the requests yourself, with your own code.
 It's safer.

 This library doesn't want to ever access your Kraken secret keys.

 Most libraries expect you to provide your api key and secret.
 I'm not comfortable doing that with third-party code, even open sourced.

 Here instead, the library prepares the request, which you then sign using your own code and the library finishes the job.
 It has NO access to your secret.

-Thankfully this is quite straightforward: you need to implement a `sign(request: RequestWithResponse) -> None` method and do a two step process:
+Thankfully this is quite straightforward: you need to implement a `sign(request: RequestWithResponse) -> None` method which sets the correct headers and then follow a two step process:

 ```python
 prep: RequestWithResponse